 - When the homeroom facilitator observes any additional needs for a learner, it is discussed with the inclusion support team.
-A facilitator referral form is filled by the homeroom facilitators based on their observations and a report is prepared by the special educator on the basis of additional learning needs identified. - The special educator/school counselor then observes the student in the learning environment and informally identifies the required learning needs. - After which it is brought forward in a face to face meeting with the parents, who are then guided about the future steps. - The identified students are recommended for diagnostic testing by an outside agency.
+A facilitator referral form is filled by the homeroom facilitators based on their observations and a report is prepared by the special educator on the basis of additional learning needs identified. - The special educator/counsellor then observes the student in the learning environment and informally identifies the required learning needs. - After which it is brought forward in a face to face meeting with the parents, who are then guided about the future steps. - The identified students are recommended for diagnostic testing by an outside agency.
 The school provides the parents with a list of certified and reputable institutes for the purpose.
 The school does not provide any diagnostic testing at this point.
-The school will, however, support the parents in their efforts to obtain diagnostic testing by providing supportive documentation and, if necessary, granting the student a temporary leave of absence in order to be tested. - As a result of the recommendations of the diagnostic testing, various modifications in the curriculum and the class are made. - These modifications are discussed with the parents and their approval sought. - All the other facilitators and support staff are made aware of these
+The school will, however, support the parents in their efforts to obtain diagnostic testing by providing supportive documentation and, if necessary, granting the student a temporary leave of absence in order to be tested. - As a result of the recommendations of the diagnostic testing, various modifications in the curriculum and the class are made. - These modifications are discussed with the parents and their approval sought. - All the other facilitators and support staff are made aware of these modifications and any special requirements of the child. - In case the student goes for therapies outside the school, complete support is given to the parents with regards to attendance and flexibility of the school hours. - The school curriculum then works in tandem with the therapy requirements and the progress achieved there. - There are supporting facilitators supporting the homeroom facilitators from time to time wherever the need felt - The student teacher ratio of the classroom in the school facilitates and supports the teaching learning process; allowing for the integration of the principles of learning process. - The student is also visited by the special educator/counsellor as per the timetable and weekly updates given to the Head of the School. - During the exams, adequate access arrangements includes making provision for a scribe in case of permanent or temporary physical challenge faced by the candidate; modified question paper(in terms of font and colour); supervised multiple breaks; provision for a reader; read out loud provision with a separate room and extra time as per the diagnosis of mental and physical challenge faced by the candidate.
+All the above arrangements are provided in compliance with the recommendations for special consideration.

-- modifications and any special requirements of the child. - In case the student goes for therapies outside the school, complete support is given to the parents with regards to attendance and flexibility of the school hours. - The school curriculum then works in tandem with the therapy requirements and the progress achieved there. - There are supporting facilitators supporting the homeroom facilitators from time to time wherever the need felt - The student teacher ratio of the classroom in the school facilitates and supports the teaching learning process; allowing for the integration of the principles of learning process. - The student is also visited by the special educator/councilor as per the time table and weekly updates given to the Head of the School. - During the exams, extra rooms with invigilators are organized, scribes made available, special educator/psychologist made available to guide and prompt the student and time is extended in compliance with the recommendations for special consideration. - The question paper is set and grading done according to the abilities of the student. - The parents are then informed of the progress during the parentfacilitator meetings and future plans are discussed with them. - On need basis, the special educator/school councilor can visit the therapy centre and discusses the challenges and progress with the student's therapist.
+- The question paper is set and grading done according to the abilities of the student. - The parents are then informed of the progress during the parentfacilitator meetings and future plans are discussed with them. - On a need basis, the strategies and interventions suggested by the therapists shared by the parent are used by the school's special educator to enhance children's learning.

-Collaboration and Differentiation
+E. Collaboration and Differentiation